awslabs/aws-backup-dynamodb-rotator/README.md

 }
 ```

-Once completed, we have a newly restored copy of our backup named to match the time of restore.
+Once completed, we have a newly restored copy of our backup named to match the time the backup was started.

 [backup-home]: https://aws.amazon.com/backup/
 [backup-sns-guide]: https://docs.aws.amazon.com/en_pv/aws-backup/latest/devguide/sns-notifications.html